Hate crimes are targeted at a person because of hostility or prejudice towards a person’s:

 Why Report Hate Crime?

 Hate crimes and incidents are hurtful, confusing and frightening.
-By reporting them, you may be able to prevent them from happening to someone else.
+By reporting them, you may be able to prevent them happening to someone else.

 Reporting makes a difference – to you, your friends, and your life.